Purdue-SoCET/tensor-core/README.md

 # UVM---Tensor-Core

 ## Current Status
-✅ Systolic Array functionality verified.
+✅ Systolic Array functionality verified. <br>
-✅ Tests can be driven constraint random and directed.
+✅ Tests can be driven constraint random and directed. <br>
-✅ Tests were performed on Vivado, should work with QuestaSim as well.
+✅ Tests were performed on Vivado, should work with QuestaSim as well. <br>
 - Contains necessary DUT, include and test files in the UVM folder
 <br><br>
 ## To-do